-Personal service businesses are open and able to serve you, this includes salons, barbershops, spas, and tattoo services, so long as these businesses pay special attention to sanitation and physical distancing protocol and other additional industry-specific guidelines which can be found here.
+Personal service businesses are open and able to serve you, this includes salons, barbershops, spas, and tattoo services, so long as these businesses pay special attention to sanitation and physical distancing protocol and other additional industry-specific guidelines which can be found on the ND Response site.

 In addition to industry-specific guidelines all businesses in North Dakota are encouraged to practice the following:

 Provide hand sanitizer, soap, and water or effective disinfectant at or near the entrance of the facility and in other appropriate areas for use by the public and employees.

 Restrooms normally open to the public shall remain open to the public with heightened hygiene and cleaning standards.